Toronto Rocket: History

 Between October 2010 and July 2011, the TR trains underwent a series of testing and training runs on Line 1.
 The first TR trainset (5411–5416) entered passenger service on Line 1 with two-crew members on July 21, 2011.
 The purchase of ten additional train sets (60 cars) was authorized in March 2014, bringing the total number of TR stock to 80 six-car train sets and 480 cars.
-In March 2015, the TTC reported that the T1 trains running on Line 4 would have to be replaced with TR trains before conversion of Line 1 to automatic train control (ATC) (which was initially to be fully rolled out by 2020, but was delayed until 2022) and that the TTC would report soon on the option of converting an existing six-car train to a four-car train to test one-person train operation (OPTO) (which had been in place on the S-series trains on Line 3 Scarborough since its inception in 1985).
+In March 2015, the TTC reported that the T1 trains running on Line 4 would have to be replaced with TR trains before conversion of Line 1 to automatic train control (ATC) (which was initially to be fully rolled out by 2020, but was delayed until 2022) and that the TTC would report soon on the option of converting an existing six-car train to a four-car train to test one-person train operation (OPTO) (which had been in place on the S-series trains on Line 3 Scarborough from its inception in 1985 until its decommissioning in 2023).
 They entered service on Line 4 on May 30, 2016, with two crew members, before switching over to OPTO on October 9, 2016.
 OPTO was later rolled out on Line 1 in phases between 2021 and 2022.

 In mid-2016, some TR trains were used on Line 2 to address the shortage of T1s caused by faulty air-conditioning units after Toronto mayor John Tory accepted a challenge posted on Twitter to ride an overheated T1 train on Line 2 during a hot summer day.

-During the COVID-19 pandemic, certain seats on the Toronto Rocket are prohibited from use to encourage social distancing; these seats are marked with large laminated signs stuck with adhesive to the upper velour-covered part of the fixed seats (including the half-seats) and either to the top or the bottom of the automatic folding seats, depending on the individual train.
+During the COVID-19 pandemic, certain seats on the Toronto Rocket were prohibited from use to encourage social distancing; these seats were marked with large laminated signs stuck with adhesive to the upper velour-covered part of the fixed seats (including the half-seats) and either to the top or the bottom of the automatic folding seats, depending on the individual train.